insomnial/OnslaughtStats/README.md

 # How to use?
 1) Install all required packages
-   1) `python3 -m pip install pandas plotly pathos requests pretty_html_table bar-chart-race tqdm`
+   1) `python3 -m pip install pandas plotly pathos requests pretty_html_table bar-chart-race tqdm prettytable`
 2) Set your API key as an environemnt variable `BUNGIE_API_KEY`.
 Get the key [here](https://www.bungie.net/en/Application).
    1) Alternatively: Add your api key to `main.py`.
 For this, edit `# API_KEY = "123456789"`.
 3) Edit your user info in `main.py`.
 Alternatively, you can also use command line parameters to set this.